 Specialized websites about salaries

 There are two categories of websites I can think of.
 First, the websites which allow you to get an estimation of what people earn in a particular field earn.
-They are specific to a country (that’s why I can’t give examples, but just check Google for “salary comparative” or “salary estimation”) and it’s always interesting to make an estimation on different websites because they could be based on different databases.
+They are specific to a country (that’s why I can’t give examples, but just check Google for “salary comparative” or “salary estimation”) and it’s always interesting to make an estimation on different websites because they could be based on different criteria and source information on different databases.
 Some have very specific questions about the company you’re targeting, some are more superficial.

-If you can find one or more that are specific to IT, that’s even better.
+If you can find one specific to IT, that’s even better.
 Don’t hesitate to drop a list of good websites relative to your country in comments for other fellows.

 Another website, which I believe exists in almost all countries, is Glassdoor.
 There, you can find salary ranges and reviews from current and former employees of a specific company.
-The bigger the company, the most comments and data you’ll see.
+The bigger the company, the more comments and data you’ll see.
 Keep in mind that reviews are often left by people with grudge (but still, interesting to read, especially if one info is often mentioned).
 The most interesting part is the salary per job type.
-If there’s not enough data regarding one particular company, you can check similar ones.

 Also, in some case you could be able to grab additional information about the company with a little research.
 Check press releases, other job offers, news…